*Available for use within Rodman Main or Branch Library only. Find ebooks just for you!

 Kids Book Club is for ages 8 to 12 and meets on the third Wednesday of each month at 4:15 p.m.
 Each session includes a brief book discussion, a game and/or activity as well as a snack.
 Books are available for extended checkout.

-The June 18 selection is The Lemonade War by Jacqueline Davies.
+The November 19 selection is The Pumpkin War by Cathleen Young.

 Registration is required to attend.